dereneaton/ipyrad/docs/pedicularis_cli.rst

 Starting an ipyrad analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-As usual, start with the ``-n`` argument to create a new named Assembly.
+As usual, let's start with the ``-n`` argument to create a new named Assembly.
 I use the name ``base`` to indicate that this is the base assembly from
 which we will later create several branches.